chiggum/8085-Assembly-Language-Simulator/README.md

 - Determine the processing necessary to obtain and maintain the information and perform the task.

 	- The Main processes/methods involved in our code are:
-		1. macroPreprocess : Prepreocesses Macros and creates a table
+		- macroPreprocess : Prepreocesses Macros and creates a table
-		2. opCodePreprocess: preprocesses opCodes and stores length of opCodes with their actual code too using the above mentioned contatiners.
+		- opCodePreprocess: preprocesses opCodes and stores length of opCodes with their actual code too using the above mentioned contatiners.
-		3. createSymbolTable: creates a symbol table.
+		- createSymbolTable: creates a symbol table.
-		4. replaceTable: replaces opcodes with their actual code.
+		- replaceTable: replaces opcodes with their actual code.
-		5. linkCode: links ﬁles generated after replacing opcodes
+		- linkCode: links ﬁles generated after replacing opcodes
-		6. loadCode: loads the code at the user deﬁned location6
+		- loadCode: loads the code at the user deﬁned location6

 End User Manual
 ------------------
 **USERS**
--Run systemprogramming: jarrunnable:
+	- Run systemprogramming jar runnable:
--Copy the code on to the screen and save it on the stack.
+	- Copy the code on to the screen and save it on the stack.
 	- Copy multiple number of codes on the screen and consequently save the m on the stack using the button provided.
--Finally Assemble Pass 1 the code using the corresponding button.
+	- Finally Assemble Pass 1 the code using the corresponding button.
--Output of assemble pass 1 will be the symbol table of the all the codes provided as the input.
+	- Output of assemble pass 1 will be the symbol table of the all the codes provided as the input.
--These symbol tables can be accessed by entering the index of the ﬁle and then clicking on ”Focus on Queried File”.
+	- These symbol tables can be accessed by entering the index of the ﬁle and then clicking on ”Focus on Queried File”.
--Then one can proceed with the pass 2, linking and loading sequentially with the outputs shown at every step.
+	- Then one can proceed with the pass 2, linking and loading sequentially with the outputs shown at every step.
--The application demands the user to input an integer representing the location to load the input ﬁle.
+	- The application demands the user to input an integer representing the location to load the input ﬁle.
--Finally the output ﬁle is shown which can be copied into the GNUSIM 8085 and hence can be executed.
+	- Finally the output ﬁle is shown which can be copied into the GNUSIM 8085 and hence can be executed.